Our Board of Directors consist of a chairperson, vice-chairperson, secretary, treasurer and nine other members.

 Board Member: Sean Mason

-Sean Mason is a Director of Ove Arup & Partners Ireland, a leading Irish and international consulting engineering company.
-Sean is a qualified and chartered Civil Engineer and a Fellow of Engineers Ireland, with 30 years experience in engineering design and consultancy.
+Sean Mason is a director of Ove Arup & Partners Ireland, a leading Irish and international consulting engineering company.
+Sean is a qualified and chartered civil engineer and a Fellow of Engineers Ireland, with 30 years experience in engineering design and consultancy.
 He has worked mainly in Ireland, but also in the UK, US, mainland Europe and Hong Kong.

 Board Member: Brian Byrne

-Brian has been employed by RTE for over 30 years and presently works in the Radio Advertising Production Department.
-He is also a member of RTE’s Advertising Copy Clearance Committee, ensuring compliance with all statutory requirements.
-He has also held the voluntary positions of Chairman of the Supervisory Committee of the RTE Credit Union and Treasurer of the RTE Childcare Cooperative.
+Brian has been employed by RTÉ for over 30 years and presently works in the Radio Advertising Production Department.
+He is also a member of RTÉ’s Advertising Copy Clearance Committee, ensuring compliance with all statutory requirements.
+He has also held the voluntary positions of Chairman of the Supervisory Committee of the RTÉ Credit Union and Treasurer of the RTÉ Childcare Co-operative.

 Board Member: Julie O’Brien